espresso3389/vcterminal-vscode/README.md

 This is a Visual Studio Code extension, which enables Windows users to open Integrated Terminal with Visual Studio Tools.
 It is enabled by utilizing vcvarsall.bat on Visual C++ installation.

-It also support Bash on Ubuntu on Windows (WSL) invocation without modifying integrated terminal configuration.
+It also supports Bash on Ubuntu on Windows (WSL) invocation without modifying the existing integrated terminal configuration.

 ## Visual Studio Command Prompt